 For example, someone that is allergic to flowers or the pollen in them.
 It doesn't matter how beautiful or what type of flower you bring, if this person smells it, they will have a reaction.
 Their body has a sensitivity to this.

 If you eat a breakfast loaded with sugar (breakfast bars, cereal), then you will spike the sugar and a crash will come.

 If you don't eat anything, then you will just run on low blood sugar.

-If you get good protein in the right amounts through out the day, you will eliminate this problem.
+If you get good protein, vegetables, and fats in the right amounts through out the day, you will eliminate this problem.

 Feingold Diet - read about this ADHD Diet Miracle where a mother was able to control ADHD with diet, that changed her son's life.

 The Feingold Diet is an elimination diet.
 You try to determine what is causing the problems by eliminating foods and see how the body responds.
 It isn't necessarily healthy, just seeing what the body is reacting too.

 A gluten free diet is recommended for people with ADHD and I used to recommend this.
 Gluten is in grains and is said to cause some issuee.
 What I have found is that we need to just remove grains from our diet.
 I have seen so many overall improvements by simply removing it.
 When I eat something with grains, even the really healthy sprouted grains, I have issues again.
 There are people that claim you must have both gluten and grains in your diet or you wont get all the nutrients you need.

 I have found that to not be true at all.
 I have found, we can do much better without grains.

 There are some that eat high amounts of protein, especially those that lift weights.
 This is really hard on the body.
 As an adult, I suggest 4-6ozs of protein per meal (at the most) as suggested by Dr Eric Berg.